 The last few years of their lives were spent in an assisted living facility in American Fork.
 They died a few months apart in 2012 (Fred on August 21 and Ruby on Christmas day).

 Part of Fred’s property was donated to the LDS church for a chapel which was completed in 2012, just in time that the first service held in it was Fred’s funeral.
 [Find a Grave], [Names in Stone]

-Herman Nephi and Glenna Fae Jorgensen Buhler: Herman was born in April 28, l925, in Highland, to Alma and Hazel Buhler, fifth of their eleven children.
+Herman Nephi and Glenna Fae Jorgensen Buhler: Herman was born April 28, 1925, in Highland, to Alma and Hazel Buhler, fifth of their eleven children.
 When he was five he crawled under the car to watch his dad fixing it.
 When Alma was done he got out from under the car, got in the car and drove away, not realizing that Herman was there.
 The wheel of the car ran right over Herman’s stomach and they took him to the Dr who said if he had recently eaten he might have been killed but he was fine in a few hours.
-He played basketball at American Fork High School and was a good singer and was in soma plays which gave him more confidence.
+He played basketball at American Fork High School and was a good singer and was in some plays which gave him more confidence.
 He was drafted into the army where he served for one year then went to BYU for a semester before serving a mission in South Africa from 1948-50.

-Glenna Fae was born January 15, 1930 in Logandale, Nevada to Abraham Darrel and Afton Cook Jorgensen.
+Glenna Fae was born January 15, 1930, in Logandale, Nevada to Abraham Darrel and Afton Cook Jorgensen.
 Abraham found a position at Geneva Steel as a blacksmith so they moved to Highland (#100 - Highland map - interactive, large).
 After a short while they moved to Idaho but Glenna wanted to stay and graduate from American Fork so she lived with Herman’s sister Ruby and her husband Wayne Day.
 There she met Herman and they dated before his mission and when he left he gave her a ring and she waited for him.
-They were married October 18, 1950 and lived in the basement home of the Gappmayers (#85 - Highland map - interactive, large) for a short while then lived with her parents (who had returned from Idaho and were living in American Fork) for seven years while building their Highland home on property purchased from his father (#82 - Highland map - interactive, large).
+They were married October 18, 1950, and lived in the basement home of the Gappmayers (#85 - Highland map - interactive, large) for a short while then lived with her parents (who had returned from Idaho and were living in American Fork) for seven years while building their Highland home on property purchased from his father (#82 - Highland map - interactive, large).
 They had 6 children: Max, Blake, Glen, Janette, Randall and Michelle.
 Herman died January 31, 2004, Glenna died July 2, 2006.
 [Find a Grave], [Names in Stone]

 [Buhler family website]